NikKowPHP/social-brain/table_of_contents.md

 *Using Clarity and Storytelling to Make Your Message Stick*

-**Chapter 12:** Conducting Through Conflict *Navigating Difficult Conversations and Setting Boundaries*
+**Chapter 12:** Conducting Through Conflict

-**Chapter 13:** The Art of Productive Feedback
-*The Neuroscience of Giving and Receiving "Bug Reports"*
+*Giving Feedback, Navigating Disputes, and Setting Boundaries*

 **Chapter 14:** Adapting to Your Environment *Navigating New Cultures and Hostile Orchestras*